fpclass/lecture-type-classes/README.md

-# lecture5
+# Lecture: Type classes

-Code shown in the fifth CS141 lecture.
+Code shown in the CS141 lecture on type classes.